Are carbohydrates important?

-Now that you know the secret to gaining weight for most people, you have the power to control your weight.
+Now that you know the secret to gaining weight for most people (either eating more protein and doing lots of strength work to build up muscles, or consuming too much carbohydrates), you have the power to control your weight.
 That's right.
 If other people are giving you subtle hints that you are overweight (e.g., struggling to get into an elevator with you as the only person in it), we have good news for you!
 There is a way for you to lose weight.
 The critical thing to remember is that because carbohydrates are not fats (sugar is also a form of carbohydrate and will often be classified as a non-fat) does not mean you will not get fat.
 The body will convert carbohydrates into sugar and if there is too much sugar in your blood, the body will convert this sugar to fat and store it underneath the skin in various parts of your body.
+This is how you gain weight.
 If you remember this simple fact and do the opposite to eating more and more carbohydrates, such as eating more vegetables, some protein, a little fruit, and extra fibre, you can do something about reducing your weight by a considerable margin.
 (5)

-Don't be fooled by all the healthy diet guides that say you must eat less fat, meat and diary products and consume more supposedly "fat-free" bread, rice, and pasta for a healthy life.
-The idea was first suggested by Ancel Keys in the 1950s and supported by the US Government through hundreds of millions of dollars in research trying to prove the merit of this dietary approach.
+Don't be fooled by all the diet guides and gurus that say you must eat less fat, meat and diary products and consume more supposedly "fat-free" bread, rice, and pasta for a healthy life.
+The idea was first promulgated by Ancel Keys in the 1950s and supported by the US government through hundreds of millions of dollars in research trying to prove the merit of this dietary approach.

 Remember, protein and fibre will give you that feeling of fullness in the stomach so you won't eat a lot of food.
 And that means one thing, less calories going into the body.

-Don't completely eliminate all carbohydrates.
-Remember, you must survive.
-Some energy is essential.
-Always eat some carbohydrates as a valuable source of energy for the brain and body.
+Do not under any circumstances completely eliminate all carbohydrates from your food.
+You need energy to survive.
+Always eat some carbohydrates as a valuable source of energy.
 Only eat more carbohydrates (e.g. wholemeal breads, pasta etc.) if you are highly active (e.g. running a marathon or something).
 For everyone else, less carbohydrates is essential.
 (1)

-And do not forget the psychological component to losing weight.
+There is one more thing to consider when losing weight: do not forget the psychological component.
 Be positive in your thinking and never compare yourself to other people.
-If you do, you will not make the effort to lose weight (or you will constantly be striving to lose weight because you think you are always fat when in reality you are not) because you will create a self-defeatist view that you can never be as good as other people.
+If you do, you will not make the effort to lose weight (or you will constantly be striving to lose weight because you think you are always fat when in reality you are not) because you will create a self-defeatist and destructive view that you can never be as good as other people.
 Stop this type of thinking right now!
-Believe with all your heart and mind that you are the best person you can be now and make every moment in your life a better one.
-To see how you are improving, create a plan, stick to it, and make sure it is a realistic and achievable plan.
+Believe with all your heart and mind that you are the best person you were able to be now, but see yourself as becoming a better person in the future.
+To see how you are improving yourself, create a plan, stick to it, and make sure it is a realistic and achievable plan.
 Record on the plan moments where you can observe yourself at different times and compare them to what you look like today.
 Take a long-term view to sticking to the plan and you will see the improvements from your past.
 You are definitely heading in the right direction.
 Beyond that, eat better foods, exercise a little more (and make sure it is enjoyable), make yourself look good, learn a new skill etc. Just try a variety of different things and see the kind of improvements you will make in your life.
 If you should make any comparisons, do it on yourself by looking back in your own life and see how much you have improved.
 Do not ever worry what other people think or say and what they are doing.
 This is your life and do what it is you believe will make a difference for you and other people.

 By changing the way you think about yourself, you will soon realise you will not have a weight problem.
 It is all in the mind.
 Be positive and choose the right foods and some exercise and people will notice improvements in the person you are.